Anzac Day and Remembrance Day are significant events dedicated to honouring those courageous soldiers who fought and gave their all for our country.

 Unfortunately, Ryan had a difficult civilian life and, like many returned servicemen, struggled to keep a job.
 He passed away from pneumonia on 3 June 1941 and was buried with military honours in the Catholic section where eight other Victoria Cross recipients formed a guard of honour.

 Sir Albert Ernest Coates was a notable surgeon who enlisted in the AIF and became a medical orderly in the 7th Battalion.
-He served at Gallipoli and fought in the Battle of the Somme in France, one of the largest and bloodiest battles of World War I. He worked with the intelligence staff, 1 ANZAC Corps, after his superiors were impressed by his skill as a linguist.
+He served at Gallipoli and fought in the Battle of the Somme in France, one of the largest and bloodiest battles of World War I. He worked with the intelligence team, 1 ANZAC Corps, after his superiors were impressed by his skill as a linguist.

 General Sir John Monash and British authorities recognised his ability and he was invited to apply for a commission in the British Army after the war.
 Instead, he chose to return home and work in the office of the Commonwealth censor in Melbourne.
 He was employed as a doctor at the Royal Melbourne Hospital, where he established the neurosurgical unit and lectured at the University of Melbourne.